 - Emergency Medicine specialists who are all board certified by the American Board of Emergency Medicine.

-- Comprehensive digital imaging and diagnostics capabilities.
+- Comprehensive 3D imaging and diagnostics capabilities.

 - Helipad for rapid and critical care transportation, which is provided by the PennSTAR Flight program of Penn Medicine.
 As a national leader in air medical safety and patient care, PennSTAR embraces proven aviation safety technologies as well as a steadfast commitment to a culture of safety.
 The PennSTAR Flight Program provides critical care air and ground medical transportation to the Tri-State Area within a 100-mile radius of Penn Medicine.